 Veterinarians will treat any underlying disease that is causing dermatological or pain related hair pulling.

-At the same time, a behaviorist will put in place a programme focused on making changes to the cat’s environment and social interactions to remove any stress that could be contributing to the behavior.
+At the same time, a behaviorist will put in place a programme focused on making changes to the cat’s environment and social interactions.
+Aiming to remove any stress that could be contributing to the behavior.